 - Social workers should have the documentation outlined in Key Documents to establish the status and identity of the applicant and his/her dependents and this should be cross-referenced with the Home Office as fully as possible;

-- Social workers need to tell over-stayers they have a duty to inform the Home Office as they have approached the local authority for assistance.
+- Social workers have a duty to inform the Home Office when a person requests assistance if the person is:

-- It is important to build up a clear picture of the family's circumstances and social workers need to assess if the client is indeed destitute, i.e. he/she has no means of supporting him/herself nor family or friends whom he/she can rely on for support;
+- It is important to build up a clear picture of the family's circumstances and social workers need to assess if the client is indeed destitute, i.e. he/she has no means of supporting him/herself nor family or friends whom he/she can rely on for support and / or no accommodation;

 Completion of Assessment